aws/aws-sdk-js-v3/packages/signature-v4a/README.md

 ## Description

 Alias package for `@smithy/signature-v4a`.
-This package provides a SigV4a-compatible request signer ([`@smithy/signature-v4a`](https://www.npmjs.com/package/@smithy/signature-v4a)) if the request is not regional.
+This package provides a SigV4a-compatible request signer ([`@smithy/signature-v4a`](https://www.npmjs.com/package/@smithy/signature-v4a)) if the request is multi-region.

-An un-regional request is identified by the `signingRegion` parameter.
-A region is un-regional if the `signingRegion` parameter is set to `*`.
+A multi-region request is identified by the `signingRegion` parameter.
+A region is multi-region if the `signingRegion` parameter is set to `*`.